Rental Application Forms: What to Include & Free Templates

 Long-term Rental Application Template

-Long-term rentals are usually occupied by a tenant for 12 months or more.
-They are more common in single-family residences, condos, and multi-family apartment building rentals.
-Long-term tenants are trusted to pay on time for a longer length of time.
-Therefore, the rental application tends to have more comprehensive questions and must not only speak to an applicant’s ability to pay, but their character to take care of the space.
+A tenant typically occupies long-term rentals for 12 months or more.
+They are common in single-family residences, condos, and multi-family apartment building rentals.
+This type of rent application form has more comprehensive questions to determine an applicant’s ability to pay rent and character to take care of the space.

 Thank you for downloading!